How do I get a library card?

 - Yes, you can as long as a hold hasn’t been placed on the title you wish to renew.
 Items renew as follows:

-Material Number of renewals New books 2 Books 2 Books on CD 2 Magazines & Comic Books 2 Music CDs 2 Playaways 2 Playaway Views 2 eReaders 2 Video games None DVDs and Blu-Ray Discs 2 Interlibrary Loans Maybe, please contact the Information Desk
+Material Number of renewals New books 2 Books 2 Books on CD 2 Magazines & Comic Books 2 Music CDs 2 Playaways 2 Playaway Views 2 eReaders 2 Video games None DVDs and Blu-Ray Discs 2 Interlibrary Loans Maybe, please contact the Ask a Librarian Desk

 How can I place holds on items that are checked out?

-- Holds can be placed on all items, except feature movies on DVD and Blu-Ray, video games, reference materials and magazines.
+- Holds can be placed on all items, except feature movies on DVD and Blu-Ray, video games, reference materials, WiFi hotspots, and magazines.

 Where can I return library materials?